Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 You can also specify multiple dependency

-blocks to access multiple different module output variables.
+blocks to access multiple different unit output variables.
 For example, in the above folder structure, you might want to reference the domain

 output of the redis